oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Connect MUST use a redirect-based flow (such as the OAuth Authorization Code flow) as described later in this document.

-The resource owner password credentials grant MUST NOT be used, as described in
+The Resource Owner Password Credentials Grant MUST NOT be used, as described in
 {{oauth-security-topics}} Section 2.4.
-Instead, by using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single sign-on sessions, or use third-party identity providers.
-In contrast, the resource owner password credentials grant does not provide any built-in mechanism for these, and would instead need to be extended with custom code.
+Instead, by using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for secure non-phishable multi-factor authentication options, take advantage of single sign-on sessions, or use third-party identity providers.
+In contrast, the Resource Owner Password Credentials Grant does not provide any built-in mechanism for these, and would instead need to be extended with custom code.